Moldova

 Women working at a table.

-AAR established a community center where refugees and local residents can interact, and operate it together with local partner organizations.
-Social workers are stationed at the center to provide ongoing individualized support by listening carefully to the needs of refugee families who have not been here long, single parents with many children, and people with disabilities or chronic illnesses.
+AAR established a community center where refugees and local residents can interact, and operates it together with local partner organizations.
+Social workers are stationed at the center to provide ongoing individualized support by listening carefully to the needs of refugee families who have recently arrived, single parents with many children, and people with disabilities or chronic illnesses.
 The center also serves as a "place of rest" for both refugees and local residents.

 Major Activities in Past